A Prison Diary: Volume 3: North Sea Camp: Heaven

 This details his time in North Sea Camp near Boston, Lincolnshire a D-category open prison.
 More privileges, a more relaxed regime and of course, more anecdotes from his time in prison.
 Archer spent almost a year in this prison and some weeks, once eligible, working in the local theatre.
-A minor breach of conditions during a home visit resulted in Archer being sent to B-Category HMP Lincoln for 22 days - described in a section of the book subtitled "Back to Hell".
+A minor breach of conditions during a home visit resulted in Archer being sent to B-Category HMP Lincoln for 22 days, described in a section of the book subtitled "Back to Hell".
 An investigation reversed the decision and he finished his sentence inside D-category HMP Hollesley Bay without opportunity for outside work, summarised in an epilogue.

+Reception

+In their review of the first volume Publishers Weekly praised the author for his narrative voice despite being in a harsh prison environment, writing: "Archer moves his memoir at a captivating pace, a credit to his storytelling skills considering the book's characters are in their cells for 22 hours a day."
+In their review of the second volume, Wayland: Purgatory, the magazine commended Archer for his incredible ability to write about three thousand words a day and attributed the skill with the reason that fans will keep turning the page all while "maintaining the wry humor."As for the third volume, North Sea Camp: Heaven, the review pointed out that Archer's fans will read the book "just to see him home free."

+Kirkus wrote in their review of the book "Archer is a known recidivist.
+He will write again."